 One of the first questions that pop up from people interested in doing something on their own is: “how much does it cost to make a piece”?
 This depends on your goals, and therefore I can not answer it.
 But I can show you how to answer it yourself.

-But first: You don’t need any money at all to create a dance piece.
+First: You don’t need any money at all to create a dance piece.
 When you work with friends or your crew, in your spare time, have a composer/producer as part of your team and have a venue where you can play the piece for free, you can do it without investing a cent.
 This possibility is one you should consider if it is about creating your first piece because it takes away a lot of work and pressure.

 When you are creating a big production, work with casted dancers, use mainstream music, costumes, and a state of the art set, you will need to budget all these positions and see the end-result on paper (or your screen).